NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 </div>

-## Acnowledgements and References
+## Acknowledgment and References

-Thanks to Kel Markert, Google Cloud, for his help in developing the representative sampling code as a memory-efficient option to compute PCA.
+Thanks to Kel Markert (Google Cloud Geographer), for his help in developing the representative sampling code as a memory-efficient option to compute PCA.

 This tutorial was made with help from AI, which pulled from the following sources: